-This event will provide an opportunity for I/ITSEC participants to engage directly with Air Force senior leaders regarding current and planned activities related to the Air Force's Operational Training Infrastructure.
-Participants in this panel will be senior leaders (General Officers or Senior Executive Service members) representing the Operations Directorates (A3) of Headquarters Air Force and several Air Force Major Commands (MAJCOMs).
-This panel discussion will enable the speakers to share their perspectives on the conference theme of Winning the War of Cognition by Pushing Readiness and Lethality Boundaries from the viewpoints of their respective MAJCOMs.
+This event will provide an opportunity for I/ITSEC participants to engage with Air Force leaders involved with shaping the implementation of technology across the Air Force enterprise to increase readiness and lethality.
+Participants will be representing Headquarters Air Force and several Air Force Major Commands (MAJCOMs).
+This panel discussion will enable the speakers to share their perspectives on the conference theme of "Winning the War of Cognition by Pushing Readiness and Lethality Boundaries" and discuss where they are taking the Air Force of the future, from the viewpoints of their respective positions.